Gordonei/ForwardFinancialFramework/README.md

 #ForwardFinancialFramework

-F^3 is Python-based application framework for valuing forward looking financial frameworks on Heterogeneous Parallel Computing Platforms.
+F^3 is a Python-based application framework for valuing forward looking financial products on Heterogeneous Parallel Computing Platforms.

 ##Introduction

 The vision of F^3 is to allow financial engineers to express valuation computations naturally while taking advantage of the plethora of new computing platforms available.

-The application framework also serves as a test case for research into domain-oriented heterogeneous computing.
+The application framework also serves as a test case for research into domain specific heterogeneous computing.

 Current Underlyings and Derivatives Supported:
  * Black-Scholes Stochastic Underlyings